 Ancient Rome for much of its time had been a society of copycats, where the norm was to follow the lead of the Greek fashions.
 Some Roman styles saw women dying their hair blond or wearing wigs made from the hair of slaves that had been captured.
-Beauty salons in Rome began to make hairstyles more ornate and elaborate, to the purpose that hair was often styled around wire frames that women wore on their heads.
+Beauty salons in Rome began to make hairstyles more ornate and elaborate, to the point that hair was often styled around wire frames that women wore on their heads.
 The upper classes were tended to by slave cosmetologists and there emerged many beauty salons and barber shops for different classes to frequent.
 Within the Middle East, hair was traditionally hidden completely when out in public, although men would go to salon bathhouses and wash their long hair in a henna rinse, compliments of the local salon stylist.

 Traditionally best hair glue for lace wigs in China, young girls wore their hair in braids, which required the assistance of a friend or hair stylist, and womens hair was pulled back and wound around in a bun.
 Mens heads were traditionally shaved, aside from part of the back of the head, which might grow long and stay braided.
 In Japan, the hairdresser of a Geisha certainly had her work cut out for her, styling the womens hair heavily with lacquer decorations in very large ornate styles.